 Bill Joy was profoundly impressed by the Kaczynski passage in Kurzweil’s Spiritual Machines preprint.
 Four years after the publication of Industrial Society and its Future, Joy published his seminal Wired Magazine article, in which he condemns the Unabomber’s actions and calls him ‘criminally insane.’
 But he does not dismiss his argument, and nor did many who read Industrial Society and its Future.
 Some hailed it as a work of great profundity, and many acknowledged the rationality of Kaczynski’s argument.

 Joy’s article is riveting, well constructed, highly readable.
-So whatever the rights and wrongs of murdering a man because he’s the CEO of a logging company, or an ad man who was instrumental in sanitising the public image of Exxon-Mobil after the Exxon Valdez oil disaster — whatever the rights and wrongs of this archetypal revenge tragedy, the Unabomber did get his message out here and there, and particularly this passage, thanks to Kurzweil and Joy, who reprint it, and then take very different directions in their response.
+So whatever the rights and wrongs of murdering a man because he’s the CEO of a logging company, or an ad man for helping to sanitise the public image of Exxon-Mobil after the Exxon Valdez oil disaster — whatever the rights and wrongs of this archetypal revenge tragedy, the Unabomber did get his message out, and particularly this passage, thanks to Kurzweil and Joy.

-And the message, I think, can be boiled down to two words.
+And that message, I think, can be boiled down to two words.

-Kaczynski doesn’t focus on the machine itself so much as the knowledge-elites that control it, and Joy follows him in this, while reviewing the potentials of the three technologies that would dominate the twenty-first century — genetics, robotics, and nanotechnology — in symbiosis with the umbrella technology, the digital architecture, under development since the Second World War.
+Kaczynski doesn’t focus on the technology itself so much as the knowledge-elites that control it, and Joy follows him in this, only briefly reviewing the potentials of the three technologies that would dominate the twenty-first century — genetics, robotics, and nanotechnology — in symbiosis with the umbrella technology, the digital architecture, under development since the Second World War.

 But if anything, his conclusion is even more chilling than anything in Kaczynski’s dystopia, perhaps only because of the language in which it is couched.
 But it gave me the shivers.